Esri/offline-editor-js/doc/offlinefeaturesmanageradvanced.md

-API OfflineFeaturesManagerAdvanced
+API OfflineEditAdvanced
 ==================================

-##O.esri.Edit.OfflineFeaturesManagerAdvanced
+##O.esri.Edit.OfflineEditAdvanced
 The `offline-edit-advanced-min.js` library provides the following tools for working with esri.layers.FeatureLayer objects while intermittently and fully offline.

 ###Constructor
 Constructor | Description
 --- | ---
-`O.esri.Edit.OfflineFeaturesManagerAdvanced()` | Creates an instance of the OfflineFeaturesManagerAdvanced class.
+`O.esri.Edit.OfflineEditAdvanced()` | Creates an instance of the OfflineEditAdvanced class.
 This library allows you to extend FeatureLayer objects with offline editing capabilities and manage the online/offline resynchronization process.

 ###Properties
 Property | Value | Description
 --- | --- | ---
 `DB_NAME` | "features_store" | Sets the database name.
-You can instantiate multiple databases within the same application by creating seperate instances of OfflineFeaturesManagerAdvanced.
+You can instantiate multiple databases within the same application by creating seperate instances of OfflineEditAdvanced.
 `DB_OBJECTSTORE_NAME` | "features" | Represents an object store that allows access to a set of data in the database.
 `DB_UID` | "objectid" | IMPORTANT!** This tells the database what id to use as a unique identifier.
 This depends on how your feature service was created.
 ArcGIS Online services may use something different such as `GlobalID`.
 `ATTACHMENTS_DB_NAME` | "attachments_store" | (Added @ v2.7) Sets the attachments database name.